lydiachoi/test-percentage-visualizer/README.md

 The new visualization consists of the following graphs:

-1. `teststatus.html`: a bar graph showing the number of passing tests and total number of tests for each commit
+1. `teststatus.html`: A bar graph showing the number of passing tests and total number of tests for each commit
-2. `coverage-bar.html`: a bar graph showing each of the coverage types (line, statement, branch, and function) for each commit
+2. `coverage-bar.html`: A bar graph showing each of the coverage types (line, statement, branch, and function) for each commit
-3. `coverage-line.html`: a coverage line graph of the same information as above, for easier legibility
+3. `coverage-line.html`: A coverage line graph of the same information as above, for easier legibility
-4. `testruntime.html`: a bar graph showing the time taken to run the test suite and total number of tests for each commit
+4. `testruntime.html`: A bar graph showing the time taken to run the test suite and total number of tests for each commit
 5. A bar graph showing memory information &lt;shannon to describe&gt;

 ### The Outcome of End-User Testing